DennizSvens/Sharepoint-to-Azure-Blob-Storage-Sync/README.md

 - This script was quickly created and may not be suitable for production use.
 Always test thoroughly in a non-production environment before deploying.
 - The script requires an empty folder/map in the target Azure container.
 It writes `sp_last_modified` to the blob's metadata to track changes since Sharepoint does not appear to expose MD5 for data integrity checks.
 - The script's operations are currently single-threaded.
+- To sync multiple folders, utilize the config file (refer to config.example.json for an example setup) and set CONFIG_FILE in .env.

 ## Prerequisites